-Until resigning from McInnes Cooper, John Green, Q.C., represented provincial, national and international clients, and a significant part of his practice has been in the oil and gas, mining and forestry sectors.
+While practising with law firm McInnes Cooper, John Green represented provincial, national and international clients, and a significant part of his practice has been in the oil and gas, mining and forestry sectors.
 He worked on general corporate and commercial law cases with a focus on mergers and acquisitions, securities and related matters.
 In securities matters, Mr. Green has represented venture capital investors, private placement companies and publicly listed issuers and has acted for underwriters.

 Mr. Green has been an active member of the Canadian Bar Association, the Law Society of Newfoundland and Labrador, and he has served as a member of the Canadian Bar Association’s National Executive.
 Mr. Green received a Bachelor of Arts from Memorial University of Newfoundland in 1966 and received a Bachelor of Laws Degree from Dalhousie University in 1969.